Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Moved permission inheritance functionality and category permission checks into permission helper to apply them for search and other integration areas (#1223).
 * Fixed tree selection form type with duplicate labels.
 * Disable CSRF protection for quick navigation forms, fixing redirects after editing.
+* Zikula 3 only: added support for autowiring and autoconfiguration (#1188).
+* Zikula 3 only: use scalar typehints.
+* Zikula 3 only: use `LegacyEventDispatcherProxy` for event dispatching.
+* Zikula 3 only: added support for form fields with immutable dates.
+* Zikula 3 only: support localisation of countries, currencies, languages, locales and timezones in both forms and display.
+* Zikula 3 only: added support for Doctrine types `json`, `datetime_immutable`, `date_immutable`, `time_immutable` and `dateinterval`.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.4.0).

 ## ModuleStudio 1.3.2 (September 20, 2018)